 Call to request an appointment or referral

-Anyone with coronary heart disease can benefit from the expertise within the High-Risk Coronary Intervention Program at the Massachusetts General Hospital Corrigan Minehan Heart Center.
-Patients are often referred here if their current medical treatment is not working or if they have a coronary arteriogram that is of concern to the referring cardiologist.
+Anyone with coronary heart disease can benefit from the expertise within the Complex Coronary Intervention Program at the Massachusetts General Hospital Corrigan Minehan Heart Center.

 Patients with the following conditions in addition to coronary artery disease may particularly benefit:

 To manage these patients, diabetologists and other specialists are available to join our decision making team, as appropriate.